ThomasFooteDQ/DroidQuest/README.md

 Note: On OS X, control + arrow-keys are bound to Apple's "Mission Control".
 I switched to the 'shortcut' modifier which is control on windows and command on OS X.  Alternatively, you can disable built in OS X shortcuts via System Preferences -> Keyboard -> Shorcuts.

+Note: Cheating (just teleporting between rooms ATM) may be enabled by passing "debug" on the command line.
+Currently the message about this doesn't work.

 Copyright (c) 2000 Thomas Foote